Chrislam: Ogbómòsó Society of Chrislam (OSC)

 One of the newest and best-known iterations of the movement comes from the Ogbómòsó Society of Chrislam (OSC), founded in 2005.
 The society was pioneered by a small group of university students and claims to be formed as a "vision from God."
 Today, the group has over 200 active members and teaches that Islam, Christianity and African Indigenous Religions are derived from the same source and should be reunited into a single religious movement.
 The OSC emphasizes what they deem a "spirit of accommodation," working to synthesize texts and traditions from Muslim, Christian and traditional African faiths.
-During the weekly service, the OSC consults the Quran, the Bible, and the Odu Ifa (the Yoruba literary corpus) and "The God of Africa, Jesus and Muhammad" are called upon in unison.
+During the weekly service, the OSC consults the Quran, the Bible, and the Odu Ifá (the Yoruba literary corpus) and "The God of Africa, Jesus and Muhammad" are called upon in unison.
 A frequent liturgical creed of the OSC states "There is no God but God and only one religion.
 There are many prophets and divinities but only one God."

 The OSC reiterates Chrislam missions of the past, whilst emphasizing a syncretic approach that amasses traditional African religions to the same extent as Muslim and Christian elements.
 Moreover, the mission emphasizes that there is one overarching God which unites all faiths, yet many prophets and divinities exist to spread the word of God.
-Rituals include Yemaya Wudu, which incorporates the Islamic practice of washing in preparation for prayer and worship, and fusing it with Christian baptismal practice and prayer to Yemoja, a Yoruba river goddess.
+Rituals include Yemaya Wudu, which incorporates the Islamic practice of washing in preparation for prayer and worship, and fusing it with Christian baptismal practice and prayer to Yemoja, a Yoruba river deity.